Boží Dar: Sights

 The town belongs to the so-called Abertamy – Boží Dar – Horní Blatná Mining Landscape, which is a UNESCO World Heritage Site as part of Ore Mountain Mining Region.
 The most valuable remnant of former mining in the area is the Blatenský water ditch.
 It is a technical monument, protected as a national cultural monument.
 It was built in 1540–1544 and was used for mining tin ore and for transporting wood.
 It is 11.6 km long and runs across the municipal territory.
 An educational trail runs along the ditch.

 The main landmark of the town is the Church of Saint Anne.
 It was built in the Baroque style in 1771, when it replaced an older Renaissance church.

-The late Empire town hall was built in 1844–1845 and together with the church belongs to the landmarks of the town square.
+The late Empire town hall was built in 1844–1845 and together with the church belongs to the main landmarks of the town square.